top of page

 image.png

-Our group is deeply engaged in the field of astrochemistry, modelling the formation, stability, and spectroscopic properties of molecules in space—from diffuse interstellar clouds and circumstellar envelopes to icy grains in protoplanetary disks and comets.
-We simulate radiation-driven chemistry under extreme astrophysical conditions and investigate the emergence of molecular complexity in prebiotic environments, contributing to broader questions in astrobiology and the chemical origins of life.
-Our research extends to the prediction and identification of potential biosignatures, providing theoretical support for telescopic and space mission observations.
-We also explore the behaviour of materials relevant to space science, including the effects of irradiation and low-temperature environments on molecular systems, with implications for planetary surfaces, spacecraft materials, and astrochemical reactivity.
-Working in close collaboration with international partners, we help interpret astronomical spectra and model interstellar ices, reaction networks, and energetic processing in environments where experimental data are limited or inaccessible.
-This is our "macroscopic frontier"—unravelling how the chemistry we understand on Earth manifests across the Universe.
+Our group is deeply engaged in astrochemistry, modelling the formation, stability and spectroscopic properties of molecules in space, from diffuse interstellar clouds and circumstellar envelopes to icy grains in protoplanetary disks and comets.
+We simulate radiation-driven chemistry under extreme astrophysical conditions and examine how molecular complexity develops in environments relevant to prebiotic chemistry, contributing to wider questions in astrobiology and the chemical origins of life.
+Our work includes predicting and identifying potential biosignatures and providing theoretical support for telescopic observations and space missions.
+We also study materials relevant to space science, analysing how irradiation and low-temperature conditions influence molecular systems with implications for planetary surfaces, spacecraft materials and astrochemical reactivity.
+Through collaborations across several countries, we help interpret astronomical spectra and model interstellar ices, reaction networks, and energetic processing in environments where laboratory measurements are limited or unavailable.
+This is our macroscopic frontier, clarifying how the chemistry examined on Earth operates throughout the Universe.

 Design and Characterisation of Functional Molecules